MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-confidentiality.md

 When defining a strategy for adopting confidentiality in an enterprise cloud environment, it’s essential to consider several key points:

-1. Define Business Objectives
+1. **Define business objectives**

-Prioritize Data Privacy and Protection: Establish clear business objectives that emphasize the importance of data privacy and protection.
-This includes compliance with relevant regulations (e.g., GDPR, HIPAA) and industry standards.
+- *Prioritize data privacy and protection:* Establish clear business objectives that emphasize the importance of data privacy and protection.
+This includes compliance with relevant regulations like GDPR, HIPAA, and industry standards.

-Risk Management: Identify and assess potential risks to data confidentiality and develop strategies to mitigate these risks.
+- *Risk Management:* Identify and assess potential risks to data confidentiality and develop strategies to mitigate these risks.

-2. Implement Zero Trust (ZT) as a Strategy
+2. **Implement Zero Trust (ZT) as a strategy**

-Zero Trust Principles: Adopt Zero Trust principles, which include verifying explicitly, using least privilege access, and assuming breach.
+- *Zero Trust Principles:* Adopt Zero Trust principles, which include verifying explicitly, using least privilege access, and assuming breach.
 This approach ensures that every access request is authenticated, authorized, and encrypted.

-Identity and Access Management (IAM): Implement robust IAM solutions to control access to cloud resources.
+- *Identity and access management (IAM):* Implement robust IAM solutions to control access to cloud resources.
 This includes multi-factor authentication (MFA) and role-based access control (RBAC).

-3. Microsoft’s Support for Zero Trust
+3. **Microsoft’s support for Zero Trust**

-Microsoft Zero Trust Framework: Microsoft supports Zero Trust through a comprehensive framework that integrates various security solutions.
+- *Microsoft Zero Trust Framework:* Microsoft supports Zero Trust through a comprehensive framework that integrates various security solutions.
 This includes Microsoft Entra for identity management, Microsoft Defender for threat protection, and Microsoft Sentinel for security analytics.

-Cloud-Native Security: Microsoft provides cloud-native security tools that help organizations implement Zero Trust principles effectively.
+- *Cloud-native security:* Microsoft provides cloud-native security tools that help organizations implement Zero Trust principles effectively.
 These tools offer capabilities such as continuous monitoring, automated threat detection, and real-time compliance checks.
 Guidance and Best Practices: Microsoft offers detailed guidance and best practices for implementing Zero Trust, tailored to different industries and regulatory requirements.
 Summary